There’s no big secret to getting out of debt. It just takes willpower and a solid plan.

 23. Know the difference between a sinking fund and an emergency fund.

 24. Your emergency fund is not an investment—it’s a buffer between you and life.

 25. Understand what a true emergency is.
 Christmas is not an emergency.

-Still need some individualized attention?
+Still need some one-on-one attention?
 We know some great folks who’d love to help.
-Get in touch with a Dave Ramsey trained Financial Coach today.
+Get in touch with a Ramsey-trained financial coach today.